bjoern-hempel/js-reinforcement-learning-framework/README.md

 <img src="/images/Complex.png" width="960" alt="super basic example">

 Short-sightedly it is a good idea to permanently go through a<sub>0</sub> and stay on state s<sub>0</sub>.
 But how is it farsighted?
+Is courage rewarded in this case?
 Let's calculate that:

 ##### 2.2.3.1 Code